rjvdw/advent-of-code/helpers/rust/README.md

 ### `part::Part`

 This enum is useful if you need to explicitly refer to a part.
-It implemts [str::FromStr] and [fmt::Display], so you can easily convert to and from a string.
+It implements [str::FromStr] and [fmt::Display], so you can easily convert to and from a string.

 #### Example